bigusef/talent/README.md

 # Talent
-this Django app With ReactJS intgration
+this Django app With ReactJS integration

 ### Used Tech
 - Python 3